 You can see from this output that the root user will authenticate using a password.
 You can now log in to the phpMyAdmin interface as your root user with the password you’ve set for it here.

 Alternatively, some may find that it better suits their workflow to connect to phpMyAdmin with a dedicated user.
-To do this, open up the MySQL shell once again:
+You can create a user that connects either locally or remotely.
+For details on how to allow remote connection access to MySQL, you’ll need to configure MySQL to accept connections from other IP addresses.
+To start mysql locally, open up the MySQL shell once again:

 If you have password authentication enabled for your root user, as described in the previous section, you will need to run the following command and enter your password when prompted in order to connect: